 When gun play broke out he hid between the crates where thru chance or fate he just so happened to catch himself on the sharp edge of a bejewelled Spider broach from the Ashanti tribe & discovered that it had given him extraordinary spider like agility, strength, wall crawling & leaping powers.

 With these powers he tracked down the rest of the artifacts, punished the criminals, returned the jewels to the museum & when the cops refused to act on information he took the story to the New York Chronicle to force their hand.
+He helped them find the story & did such a good job of it they offered him a job doing it full time & the recovery of the jewels netted him a big enough reward to set himself up as a decently well off street level mystery man.

 - Increased Strength & Agility